Role of Manager

 What to do -> Product Owner

 The decision of what the team is working on is not anymore within the control of the manager but instead is decided by the Product Owner.
-He has the the overview of the product and what is most valuable for the customers and he prioritizes the work that the team will pick up.
+She has the overview of the product and what is most valuable for the customers and she prioritizes the work that the team will pick up.

 The manager has no role to play in this and should resist doing so.